cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 Before moving on, it's important to know about the tradeoff made when using different datatypes.
-For example, a uint8 can only contained values between 0 and 255.
-This, however, constrats with float64 which can express any value from +/- 1.80e+308.
+For example, a uint8 can only contain values between 0 and 255.
+This, however, contrasts with float64 which can express any value from +/- 1.80e+308.
 So why wouldn't we just always use float64s?
 Though they allow us to be more expressive in terms of numbers, they also consume